autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 ### Shift line generation

-As mentioned above, the end point of avoidance shift path and the start point of return shift path, which are FIXED points, are calculated from envelope polygon.
-As a next step, the module adjusts the other side points depending on shift length, current ego speed and lateral jerk constrain params defined in config file.
+As mentioned above, the end point of the avoidance shift path and the start point of the return shift path, which are FIXED points, are calculated from envelope polygon.
+As a next step, the module adjusts the other side points depending on shift length, current ego speed and lateral jerk constrain params defined in the config file.

-Since the two points are always on centerline of ego lane, the module only calculates longitudinal distance between shift start and end point based on following function.
-This function is defined in path shifter library, so please see [this](../autoware_behavior_path_planner_common/docs/behavior_path_planner_path_generation_design.md) page as well.
+Since the two points are always on the centerline of the ego lane, the module only calculates longitudinal distance between the shift start and end point based on the following function.
+This function is defined in the path shifter library.
+See [this](../autoware_behavior_path_planner_common/docs/behavior_path_planner_path_generation_design.md) page as well.

 ```c++
 double PathShifter::calcLongitudinalDistFromJerk(